The offence of blasphemy is likely to be dropped from the Irish Constitution after recommendations from a Dail committee.

 James Kirkup, The Love That Dares to Speak its Name, 1976: While they prepared the tomb I kept guard over him.
 His mother and the Magdalen had gone to fetch clean linen to shroud his nakedness.
 I was alone with

 him… I laid my lips around the tip of that great cock, the instrument of our salvation, our eternal joy.
 The shaft, still throbbed, anointed with death's final ejaculation.
-This extract is from a poem that led to the last successful blasphemy prosecution
+This extract is from a poem that led to the last successful blasphemy

-to any prosecution.
+failed to lead to any prosecution.
 In 2008, the British Parliament abolished the common law offences of blasphemy and blasphemous libel.

 Conor Cruise O'Brien, 1989: In the last century the Arab thinker Jamal al-Afghani wrote: 'Every Muslim is sick and his only remedy is in the Koran.'
 Unfortunately the sickness gets worse the more the remedy is

-Frank Zappa, 1989: If you want to get together in any exclusive situation and have people love you, fine - but to hang all this desperate sociology on the idea of The Cloud-Guy who has The Big Book, who knows
+Frank Zappa, 1989: If you want to get together in any exclusive situation and have people love you, fine - but to hang all this desperate sociology on the idea of The Cloud-Guy who has The Big Book, who knows if

-if you've been bad or good - and cares about any of it - to hang it all on that, folks, is the chimpanzee part of the brain working.
+you've been bad or good - and cares about any of it - to hang it all on that, folks, is the chimpanzee part of the brain working.

 Salman Rushdie, 1990: The idea of the sacred is quite simply one of the most conservative notions in any culture, because it seeks to turn other ideas - uncertainty, progress, change - into crimes.
 In 1989,